-2.7.1 Board of Curators Report
+2.7.1 BOARD OF CURATORS REPORT

-For major construction projects, the PM will direct the consultant to produce and present a Schematic Design Report to the University's Board of Curators.
-The report is distributed to Board members, University administrators, and other officials and may be used in conjunction with development activities by the University.
+For major construction projects, the consultant may be directed to produce and present a Schematic Design Report to the University's Board of Curators.
+The report will be distributed to Board members, University administrators, and other officials and may also be used in conjunction with development activities by the University.
 It is imperative this document be succinct, accurate, and of professional quality.
-The following outline should be used in developing the report along with any supplementary directions given by the PM.
+The following outline should be used in developing the report along with any supplementary directions given by the Project Manager (PM).

 - 1. Provide a one to two page Executive Summary summarizing the size and scope of the project, estimated costs, and general programmatic information identifying programs and activities directly benefiting the University. - 2.
 Provide background information on the history of the project; the programs benefitting from the project; and problems it will solve, e.g. space shortages, obsolete facilities, future growth.
 Describe other parameters affecting definition of the problem, such as master planning issues, existing structural limitations, and site conditions.
-Typical subheadings might include Project Background, Space Program, Planning Issues, and Design Objectives. - 3.
-When the project is a Master Plan or is part of a multi-phase development, include a summary of the planning associated with the total project.
+Typical subheadings might include Project Background, Space Program, Planning Issues and Design Objectives. - 3.
+Where the proposed project a Master Plan or is part of a multi-phase development, include a summary of the planning associated with the total project.
 The summary should describe how the project fits into the overall objectives and parameters of the master plan, and may include conceptual plans and other available drawings, and projected costs. - 4.
-Include a table of assignable square footage that clearly illustrates the proposed assignments of space and use the column headings shown below.
+Include a table of assignable square footage that clearly illustrates the proposed assignments of space.
+Column headings similar to those shown below should be used.